 MVC creates 30- and 90-day episodes of care for over 40 high-volume medical and surgical conditions using paid health insurance claims from BCBSM PPO Commercial, BCBSM PPO Medicare Advantage (MA), BCN HMO Commercial, BCN HMO MA, BCN Other, Medicare FFS, and Medicaid.
-Each episode begins with an index event (e.g., hospital admission or surgery, including emergency department (ED) and outpatientbased procedures) for one of MVC's 40+ conditions and includes up to 90 days of post-index utilization.
+Each episode begins with an index event (e.g., hospital admission or surgery, including outpatient-based procedures) for one of MVC's 40+ conditions and includes up to 90 days of post-index utilization.